 I have worked in health and wellbeing for over 30 years as a nurse and health lecturer.
 I qualified as a yoga instructor in 2019 following a series of life events that led me to re-evaluate my own wellbeing.
 I have been a yogi myself for many years and fully appreciate the positive difference that yoga has made to my life.
 I live with my family and rescue dog in South Shropshire, a very beautiful part of the country, where I try to spend as much of my time as possible outdoors, walking my dog and cycling.
+I am also a freelance writer and have written for OM YOGA MAGAZINE since 2021, please see the articles page if you would like to read some of my work.

 2019 Level 3 Diploma in teaching yoga.